What are Pancreatic Injuries?

 Returning to Daycare or School

-When to Call Your Trauma Surgery Provider
+When to Call Your Child’s Doctor

 Emotional Recovery

 After the injury, your child may be tired and irritable.
 It takes time to heal.
 Use this time for rest and quiet activities.
-Have your child play board games, read, or do small craft projects for short periods of time.
+Have your child play board games, read or do small craft projects for short periods of time.
+Infants and toddlers are harder to distract and will be more difficult to confine, but avoid high-risk activities such as wheeled activities or jungle gyms.

 Preventive Actions